Jimmydalecleveland/coding-blog/src/pages/babel-transpiling-closer-look/index.md

 Everything runs as expected, with no errors.
 For people brand new to this world, this is where they might stop.
 But if you change the `index.html` to load the `src/index.js`, rather than the Babelified code, and remove the `import` statement and the associated invocation and log, you would see that the rest of the code works fine.

-In this example I'm using Chrome 72, which supports all the previous code (`import` is a special case).
+In this example I'm using Chrome 72, which supports all the previous code (`import` excluded, as it's a special case).
 If we were to load this up in IE11, however, we'd see this:

 ![screenshot of IE11 console](./ie-pre-transpilation-error.png)